Mobile robots providing safety and security in industry across Australia

 Algorithms convert data from robots sensors into environmental map

-Wildcat is being developed by CSIRO's Data61 Robotics and Autonomous Systems Group.
-It is the latest SLAM solution that addresses the challenge of industrial-grade accuracy, robustness, reliability and flexibility, and supports the operation of robot teams through map sharing and cooperative localisation.
+Wildcat is being developed by CSIRO's Data61 Robotics and Autonomous Systems Group and addresses the challenge of industrial-grade accuracy, robustness, reliability and flexibility while supporting the operation of robot teams through map sharing and cooperative localisation.

 Wildcat uses advanced non-linear optimisation algorithms to convert 3D LiDAR (Light Detection and Ranging) data from the robot's sensors into highly detailed and accurate maps of an environment in real time, whilst providing update-rate pose information for robot control.
 Robots can share map segments in real time to assist them to maintain awareness of changes in the environment, and to explore new areas.